BAZAntonio/ds-prep-course-bruno-antonio/README.md

 In this repository you can find the Small Learning Units (SLU) 01 and SLU 03 that I wrote for the Lisbon Data Science Starters Academy (LDSSA) Prep Course after revision by fellow volunteers.
 These are detailed lessons on Python programming sprinkled with humour.

-On `./week 1/SLU01 - Programming Basics` the introductory concepts of Python are explored, while on `./week 2/SLU03 - Flow Control` the students are introduced to `for`-loops and `if` statements.
+On `./week 1/SLU01 - Programming Basics` the introductory concepts of Python are explored, while on `./week 2/SLU03 - Flow Control` the students are introduced to `for` loops and `if` statements.

 You can preview the notebooks on Github.
 To solve the exercises, use a Jupyter Notebook web application.